 - Extensive renovation completed on time, within budget, built to Minnesota B3 sustainable guidelines.

-- State-of-the-art lab safe from vibration and electromagnetic interference due to LRT construction.
+- State-of-the-art lab is safe from vibration and electromagnetic interference due to LRT construction.